WaveOfMotion/Developing-Forward-Kinematics-in-C-and-testing-in-MATLAB-Environment/README.md

 ```iecst
 https://aka.ms/vs/17/release/vs_community.exe
 ```
-, and configure your MATLAB Compiler with the followinng commands in the command window:
+, and configure your MATLAB Compiler with the following commands in the command window:
 ```iecst
 mex -setup C
 mex -setup C++
 ```
 For this application I'm using ABB IRB 120 robot urdf model.

-For your following robot urdf parameters extraction, to nuild transform matrix, first you need to import urdf:
+For your following robot urdf parameters extraction, to build transform matrix, first you need to import urdf:
 ```iecst
 robot = importrobot('abbIrb120.urdf');
 robot.DataFormat = 'row';